Contents:

 Permission to transfer credit from another school must normally be secured before the student registers for those course(s).
 In rare cases, transfer credit is granted retroactively, provided such credit has not been used toward another degree.

 In addition, any transfer credit requested by doctoral students must be for coursework taken above and beyond a 30-credit master’s degree.
-Requests coming from doctoral students will be forwarded to the Office of Graduate Studies who will forward them to the Graduate Professional Committee (for DMA students) or the Graduate Research Committee (for PhD students) at the same time the student proposes his or her program of study.
+Requests coming from doctoral students will be forwarded to the Office of Graduate Studies who will forward them to the Graduate Professional Committee (for DMA students) or the Graduate Research Committee (for PhD students) at the same time the student proposes their academic plan.

 Additional information concerning the transfer of credit is available from the Office of Graduate Studies.